CameronBrooks11/OpenSCAD-Batch-Export/paper/paper.md

 - [OpenSCAD Batch Export STL](https://github.com/18107/OpenSCAD-batch-export-stl)
 - [OpenSCAD Bulk Export](https://github.com/OutwardBuckle/OpenSCAD-Bulk-Export)

-Unlike prior tools, the OpenSCAD Batch Exporter offers a complete and user-friendly package, with added functionality for parametric design workflows, broader compatibility, and robust documentation.
+Unlike prior methods and tools, the presented OpenSCAD Batch Exporter offers a complete and user-friendly package, with added functionality for parametric design workflows, broader compatibility, and robust documentation.
+It is currently being used for an ongoing research project called SnapTessSCAD, a complex OpenSCAD-based design program for computational design of 3D-printable interlocking connectors, validating the robustness and utility of the OpenSCAD Batch Exporter program.

 # Acknowledgments